anonyco/Javascript-Fast-Light-Map-WeakMap-Set-And-WeakSet-JS-Polyfill/README.md

 # Fast & Light Map, WeakMap, Set, & WeakSet Polyfill
-This is a fast, lightweight (~1.2kb uncompressed, and only 509 bytes gziped) Javascript Map and Weakmap polyfill.
+This is a fast, lightweight (~1.98kb ungzipped, and only 703 bytes gziped) Javascript Map and Weakmap polyfill.
 If you don't want to download the script, then you can always just use the script hosted @ dropbox by inserting the following into your `<head>`.

 ```HTML
 <script src="https://www.dropbox.com/s/rrsp5c8kmctklrj/mapPolyfill.min.js?dl=1" type="text/javascript"></script>